-When installing a PTO unit on the G56 it is critical to follow the PTO manufacturer's installation instructions, particularly regarding use of the correct gasket and additional fluid fill quantity.
-For 2011 and beyond, the correct transmission oil fill is 5.1 quarts (was 6.1 quarts in previous years).
+When installing a PTO unit on the G56 Chassis Cab only it is critical to follow the PTO manufacturer's installation instructions, particularly regarding use of the correct gasket and additional fluid fill quantity.
+For 2010 and beyond, the correct transmission oil fill is 5.1 quarts (was 6.1 quarts in previous years).
 With a PTO installed the correct final fluid level is between 1/2" and 1/4" from the bottom of the fill hole.